atwayne/aspnetcore-sorted-directory-formatter/README.md

 ## General
-A nuget package that provides a class `SortedHtmlDirectoryFormatter` derived from `[HtmlDirectoryFormatter]` <sup>[Link](https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/StaticFiles/src/HtmlDirectoryFormatter.cs)</sup>, which will render the file list with the `LastModified` property.
+A nuget package that provides a class `SortedHtmlDirectoryFormatter` derived from `[HtmlDirectoryFormatter]` <sup>[Link](https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/StaticFiles/src/HtmlDirectoryFormatter.cs)</sup>, which will render the file list sorted by the `LastModified` property in descending order.

 ## Usage